 How to tell whether or not he thinks you're marriage material.

-Are you one of those girls who has the classic track record of dating a guy for years only to have him marry his next girlfriend within months?
+Are you one of those girls who has the classic track record of dating a guy for years, only to have him marry his next girlfriend within months?
 You're not alone.
 There are so many women who are scratching their heads right along side of you.

 You're sure that in order to get the guy, you've got to give it all up, all at once.
 Ladies, do not have sex unless you're in an exclusive relationship, and don't be the one to ask for the exclusive relationship.

 Our confidence levels eb and flow throughout our lives.
 We're all the most attractive when we're the most confident and the least clingy.
 Have the confidence to identify when he's not going to marry you, and move on.
-It's OK!
 It's not a huge blow to who you are since you should both be available for the right situation and person to come into your life.

 Men typically decide very early in a relationship if a woman is worth settling for.
-If he's not exhibiting strong exclusive tendancies early on, chances are good that he may keep you around in the interim, but he's not going to "put a ring on it."
+If he's not exhibiting strong exclusive tendencies early on, chances are good that he may keep you around in the interim, but he's not going to "put a ring on it."

-Is your guy making comments about how "Marriage ruins relationships", "Marriage Sucks", "I don't believe in marriage", etc?
+Is your guy making comments about how "Marriage ruins relationships," "Marriage sucks," or "I don't believe in marriage"?
 He's not going to marry you.
-Men who would consider marrying the woman they're with at some point don't say things like that (not to her!).
+Men who would consider marrying the woman they're with don't say things like that.
 If that's what you want, lovingly let him go so you and he can both find someone more compatible.

-Women are funny that way ...
+Women are funny that way.
 When things seem ambiguous, they'll often stir it up for sport.
 Guess what?
 If you feel the need to create drama to get a reaction, chances are good that you're not getting the kind of attention that a man who's going to marry you would give.
 Not to mention, once you get that drama going, he's not going to rush you down the aisle.

 Learn to identify and be attracted to the man with the puppy dog look in his eyes.
-THAT guy, is the one who wants to marry you.
-If you just pause, and look a little closer, you may just find that you want to marry him too!
+THAT guy is the one who wants to marry you.
+If you just pause and look a little closer, you may just find that you want to marry him, too.